Cruising for sex: In popular culture

 Cruising for sex is alluded to in songs such as "Cruisin' the Streets" by the Boys Town Gang as well as "I'm a Cruiser" by the Village People, on the album titled Cruisin'.

 In 1980, director William Friedkin made the film Cruising, starring Al Pacino.
 The film introduced many audiences to homosexual activities and the linguistic codes used for them, but gay rights groups perceived a negative depiction of the gay community in the film and protested its production.

 Cruising features prominently in the storylines of Joe Pitt and Louis Ironson in Tony Kushner's 1991 play about the AIDS crisis in New York City, Angels in America, as well as its 2003 miniseries adaptation by HBO.
 The miniseries specifically depicts the popular cruising location of The Ramble alongside other locations in Central Park.

-The opening scene of the first episode of the HBO series Looking involves the main character Patrick (Jonathan Groff) cruising in a park, mainly out of curiosity of whether the activity is still in practice or not.
+The opening scene of the first episode of the HBO series Looking involves the main character Patrick (Jonathan Groff) cruising in a park, mainly out of curiosity as to whether the activity is still in practice or not.

 Cruising for sex was explored in Cruising Pavilion, a 2018 art installation associated with the Venice Biennale of Architecture.

-The Fuck Tree, a tree in a gay cruising area on Hampstead Heath, has been the subject of artworks by Liz Rosenfeld and Trevor Yeung.
+The Fuck Tree, a tree in a gay cruising area on Hampstead Heath in north London, has been the subject of artworks by Liz Rosenfeld and Trevor Yeung.